 A Los Angeles sexual harassment attorney can assist you in many ways if you have been the victim of sexual harassment in the workplace.
 For instance, they can help you gather evidence to strengthen your case.

-First, if you believe you have been the victim of workplace sexual harassment and you are still working for the same employer, learn what your company’s policies are for reporting sexual harassment, and be sure to file an official report.
+First, if you believe you have been the victim of workplace sexual harassment and are still working for the same employer, learn what your company’s policies are for reporting sexual harassment, and be sure to file an official report.

 Other types of evidence you may need to gather and present when accusing an employer of sexual harassment can vary depending on the circumstances.
 Examples include (but are not limited to) the following:

-1. Any communications (such as emails, text messages, etc.) indicating sexual harassment had occurred
+1. Any communications (such as emails, text messages, etc.) indicating sexual harassment had occurred.

-2. Witness statements
+2. Witness statements.

-4. An employee’s personnel file if you believe the coworker guilty of committing sexual harassment may have a history of such behavior
+4. An employee’s personnel file, if you believe the coworker guilty of committing sexual harassment, may have a history of such behavior.

 A lawyer can also help you by:

-1. Explaining your rights and answering any questions you may have regarding them
+1. Explaining your rights and answering any questions you may have regarding them.

-3. Letting you know if any mistreatment you have been subject to in the aftermath of reporting sexual harassment qualifies as unlawful retaliation
+3. Letting you know if any mistreatment you have been subject to in the aftermath of reporting sexual harassment qualifies as unlawful retaliation.

-4. Providing you with compassionate guidance so that you may feel more comfortable and confident speaking up
+4. Providing you with compassionate guidance so that you may feel more comfortable and confident speaking up.

 Holding an employer accountable for sexual harassment doesn’t just help you.
 It also ensures that your employer is less likely to engage in or overlook sexual harassment in the future, protecting your coworkers and future employees at the company from being victimized in the same way that you have been.